-In a wonderful essay called "Why 'Not'?", Huw Price considers the practical deficiencies of what I am calling "purely dogmatic" reason-giving practices.3 He imagines "ideological positivists," who do not have a way of denying or rejecting a claim.
+In a wonderful essay called "Why 'Not'?," Huw Price (1990) considers the practical deficiencies of what we are calling "purely dogmatic" reasongiving practices.
+He imagines "ideological positivists," who do not have a way of denying or rejecting a claim.
 They accordingly lack any practical acknowledgment of the incompatibility of two claims.
 (It will follow that in their logic they have no way of negating a claim-hence the issue of his title.)
 He illustrates why such practices wouldn't work with a nice dialogue:

 Me: 'Fred is in the kitchen.'
-(Sets off for kitchen.)You: 'Wait!
-Fred is in the garden.'Me: 'I see.
+(Sets off for kitchen.)
+You: 'Wait!
+Fred is in the garden.'
+Me: 'I see.
 But he is in the kitchen, so I'll go there.'
-(Sets off.)You: 'You lack understanding.
-The kitchen is Fred-free.'Me: 'Is it really?
+(Sets off.)
+You: 'You lack understanding.
+The kitchen is Fred-free.'
+Me: 'Is it really?
 But Fred's in it, and that's the important thing.'
 (Leaves for kitchen.)
+(Price, 1990, 224)